baufremax/protractorTempo/readme.md

 The *webdriver-manager* is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with:
 `npm run webdriver-update`

+Please run the above scripts successfully before running the tests.

 ## Test
 Run the tests with
 `npm run test` which will automatically call *npm run tsc* before testing.